Jelena Janković: 2009–2010: Continued success as top-ten player

 At the Australian Open, Janković, seeded eighth, lost to 31st seed Alona Bondarenko in the third round.
 Next, Janković represented Serbia in the 2010 Fed Cup.
 In her first match, she rallied from 4–6, 1–4 down to defeat Alisa Kleybanova, then defeated reigning French Open champion Svetlana Kuznetsova.
 In the deciding doubles match, she partnered with Ana Ivanovic but fell to Kuznetsova and Kleybanova.
 Her next scheduled tournament was the Dubai Championships where she lost to Vera Zvonareva in the third round.
 She traveled to Indian Wells for the Indian Wells Open.
 At the tournament, she was seeded sixth and defeated Caroline Wozniacki to take her 12th title.
 Janković's next tournament was the Miami Open, where she was seeded seventh.
 In the fourth round, she lost to Samantha Stosur, ending her eight-match winning streak.

-At the Fed Cup qualifying, Janković defeated Slovakia's Magdaléna Rybáriková in her first singles match, but fell to Hantuchová in her second.
+In the Fed Cup qualifying, Janković defeated Slovakia's Magdaléna Rybáriková in her first singles match, but fell to Hantuchová in her second.
 Janković and Bojana Jovanovski then fell to Rybáriková and Hantuchová in the deciding doubles match.
-Janković was the fourth seed at the Porsche Grand Prix.
-She lost against Justine Henin in the quarterfinals for the tenth time in a row.
-Janković was the seventh seed at the Italian Open.
-In the quarterfinals she handed Venus Williams the heaviest loss in her career, surrendering only one game.
-She then beat reigning world No. 1, Serena Williams in the semifinals, after saving a match point.
+Janković was the fourth seed at the Porsche Grand Prix where she lost against Justine Henin in the quarterfinals for the tenth time in a row.
+As the seventh seed at the Italian Open, she handed Venus Williams in the quarterfinals the heaviest loss in her career, surrendering only one game.
+She then beat reigning world No. 1, Serena Williams, in the semifinals, after saving a match point.
 She became one of the few women to defeat both Williams sisters in the same tournament and the first player who beat both sisters in less than 24 hours in one tournament.
 However, she lost to unseeded María José Martínez Sánchez in the final.
 Nevertheless, her ranking increased to world No. 4.
 Janković lost in the quarterfinals of the Madrid Open to eventual champion Aravane Rezaï.
-Janković's next tournament was French Open, where she was seeded fourth.
-She lost in the semifinals to Samantha Stosur.
+At her next tournament, the French Open, she was seeded fourth and lost in the semifinals to Samantha Stosur.
 Two weeks later, her ranking increased to world No. 3.